Article | October 3, 2024

 That includes school districts in all 50 states, Washington, D.C., Puerto Rico, Guam, American Samoa, the Northern Mariana Islands and the U.S. Virgin Islands, as well as Indian Tribes, Tribal organizations and Tribally-controlled schools.
 Public charter school districts are also eligible.

 Nonprofit school transportation associations and certain types of eligible contractors including school bus dealers, Original Equipment Manufacturers (OEMs), school bus service providers and private school bus fleets that provide school bus transportation services, are eligible to apply directly to the program on school districts’ behalf with their approval.
+A Regional Education Service Agency or Joint Transportation Agency with a National Center for Education Statistics (NCES) ID may also apply.

-Check the EPA website for full eligibility information.
+Check the EPA website for full eligibility information

 How does the rebate program work?

-The 2023 Clean School Bus Rebates program is a lottery, with priority for low-income, rural and Tribal schools.
+The 2024 Clean School Bus Rebates program is a lottery, with priority for low-income, rural and Tribal schools.
 Public school districts and fleet operators in all 50 states, Washington, D.C., U.S. territories and Tribal nations are eligible to apply.

 After applying, school districts will be selected for funding using a lottery system that gives priority to districts that meet certain criteria.
 You can learn more about these priority districts, including how to self-certify as a priority district, below – and you can see the full list of priority districts here

-Priority districts that are selected will be awarded up to $345,000 per electric school bus.
-Districts that don’t meet the priority criteria but are selected for funding will be awarded up to $200,000 per electric school bus.
+Priority districts that are selected will be awarded up to $325,000 per electric school bus.
+Districts that don’t meet the priority criteria but are selected for funding will be awarded up to $170,000 per electric school bus.

 To apply, districts will need to set up an account on SAM.gov, the website the federal government uses to track and disburse funds.
 This process can take a few weeks, so it’s best to start registering on SAM.gov right away.
 Districts may already have an active SAM.gov account, and if that’s the case, may need to track down the account holder.

-The 2023 Clean School Bus Rebates program involves a shorter, quicker application than most federal funding programs, making it a great opportunity for school districts with limited time and resources.
 While the application is short, it does involve a few steps such as coordinating with your local electric utility, identifying buses for replacement and informing your school board.
 And you should be sure to begin engaging stakeholders early to determine how you can equitably transition your routes to electric school buses.

-How much funding is available through the 2023 Clean School Bus Rebates?
+How much funding is available through the 2024 Clean School Bus Rebates?

-For priority school districts, the 2023 Clean School Bus Rebates offer up to $345,000 per electric school bus to cover the purchase of both the bus and related charging infrastructure.
-For school districts that aren’t on the EPA’s priority list, the 2023 Clean School Bus Rebates offer up to $200,000 per electric school bus.
+For priority school districts, the 2024 Clean School Bus Rebates offer up to $325,000 per electric school bus to cover the purchase of both the bus and related charging infrastructure.
+For school districts that aren’t on the EPA’s priority list, the 2024 Clean School Bus Rebates offer up to $170,000 per electric school bus.
 You can see the full list of priority districts here, and see below for information on options for school districts that are not on the priority list, including self-certification for priority status.

 All school districts are eligible for an additional $20,000 in funding to help cover the cost of including a wheelchair lift.
-You can learn more in the EPA’s program guide on page 16.
+You can learn more in the EPA’s program guide on page 20.
 This is particularly important because students with disabilities are more likely to ride the bus to school than their peers, exposing them to the harms of diesel exhaust pollution at disproportionate rates.

 School districts in Alaska, Hawai’i, Puerto Rico, Guam, American Samoa, the Northern Mariana Islands and the U.S. Virgin Islands are also eligible for an additional $20,000 in funding to help cover the cost of shipping.
-You can learn more on page 15 of the EPA’s program guide here
+You can learn more on page 18 of the EPA’s program guide here

 What are priority districts?